VanGaigher/VanGaigher/README.md

 Data Analyst
 ------------

-I'm a professional passionate about logic and numbers, holding a degree in Mathematics and currently immersing myself in the realm of data analysis.
-I'm seeking opportunities to apply my theoretical knowledge practically, aiming to extract valuable insights through data interpretation and visualization.
+I'm a professional passionate about logic and numbers, with a degree in Mathematics and currently immersed in the world of data analysis.
+I'm dedicated to improving my analysis techniques to provide increasingly efficient insights and aiming to extract valuable insights through data interpretation and visualization.

 * 🌍  I'm based in Braga
 * ✉️  You can contact me at [vanessa.mat.sedu@gmail.com](mailto:vanessa.mat.sedu@gmail.com)